RealNobser/BetterDuinoFirmwareV4/README.md

 MarcDuino will reboot immediately after setup and start up in new mode.

 **Hint:** Default config after factory reset is MarcDuino Dome Master.
 A board connected to the slave port of the MarcDuino Master will automatically be configured as Dome Slave.
-A Body Master has either to be configured manually or by an additional startup command "#MD02", send only to the Body Controller.
+A Body Master has either to be configured manually or by an additional startup command "#MD02", sent only to the Body Controller.

 ### Development Environment
 * Visual Studio Code: https://code.visualstudio.com/download